frinsan/ios-app-template/README.md

 - Ensure the custom URL scheme (`templateapp`) exists under *URL Types* in Info.plist so Hosted UI redirects back into the app.
 - The app uses `ASWebAuthenticationSession`; ensure your URL scheme is registered in Info.plist before testing on device.
 - Tokens are cached in `UserDefaults` via `AuthSessionStorage`; swap in Keychain storage before production hardening.
+- Email login/sign-up posts to `/v1/auth/email/login` or `/v1/auth/email/signup` on the platform API and returns Cognito tokens the app converts into an `AuthSession`.
+Use the in-app form under “Use email instead”.

 ## Handoff Notes